 Skills capital programme (Growth Deal 3)

 The Humber LEP put forward a bid for skills capital funding as part of its Growth Deal 3 submission in July 2016.
-The Government is expected to announce allocations to LEPs in early 2017.

 The proposed programme contains five themes:

 - Virtual Learning